overleaf/toolkit/doc/quick-start-guide.md

 ```

 You should see some log output from the docker containers, indicating that the containers are running.
 If you press `CTRL-C` at the terminal, the services will shut down.
 You can start them up again (without attaching to the log output) by running `bin/start`.
-More generally, you can run `bin/docker-compose` to control the `docker-compose` system directly, if you find that the convenience scripts don't cover your use-case.
+More generally, you can run `bin/docker-compose` to control the `docker compose` system directly, if you find that the convenience scripts don't cover your use-case.

 ## Create the first admin account